 Whether it’s hiking with toddlers, cleaning bathrooms (and toddlers) in less than 9 minutes, or showing how to introduce your young kids to the concept of chores…everything she writes is immediately practical and fun-to-read.

 Katie Roper: Featured Writer

 Katie Roper was introduced to me by Christi Bennett last year, an introduction that I have many reasons to be extremely grateful for.
 I love how genuine Katie is in her articles.
 She’s not afraid to share her struggles, knowing that there’s probably a mom out there struggling with that same thing.
 It’s encouraging and endearing at the same time.
 You can see what I mean by thumbing through her blogroll.

 One of my favorite things about seeing a pitch from Katie pop up in my to-do list is that I know, whatever the article idea is, it’s going to be really interesting.
 Whether that’s teaching our readers more about embryo adoption or ditching mom guilt, I am always amazed at the creative article ideas she comes up with.

 Elizabeth Daghfal: Featured Writer

 Elizabeth Daghfal is one of the sweetest, most caring people I’ve ever met.
-It’s a characteristic that shines out the strongest in all her articles.
+It’s a characteristic that shines out the strongest in all her articles, and something that endeared me to her as we discussed the life of David during a Beth Moore Bible Study at church.
 Reading her posts is like getting a hug from an older sister: you know you’re going to gain knowledge and be encouraged at the same time.

 Whether that’s advice on how to find yourself in motherhood, or get your preschooler prepared for kindergarten, Elizabeth is a master at picking the exact topic you were hoping for help with.
 It’s like she can read your mind… Doubt me?
 Look over her blogroll and you’ll see exactly what I mean!